velmurugan-balasubramanian/framework-doc/src/react/README.md

 }
 ```

-Since React is a Single Page Application framework it is not possible to define multiple `html` files for a single app
+Since React is a Single Page Application framework it is not possible to define multiple `HTML` files for a single app
-but you can make use of the instance to achieve the same behavior and render different React components based on the app location instead of template `html` file
+but you can make use of the instance to achieve the same behavior and render different React components based on the app location instead of template `HTML` file

 *App.js*